 I’m tired in a way I never thought possible.
 Work world forces you to be stressed, injustice world forces you to be depressed

 In this world, staying alive, really alive, may be an act of rebellion.
 Being nice, refusing to be broken, to be tamed, is rebellion.
 Managing to imagine a beautiful world despite the streets of rubbish is my way of chipping into the possibility that things don’t have to be like this.

 So I spent ten years writing a novel.
-And because I’d been taught (like most of us have) that I’d best shut up, I wrote it hard, raw, upfront, redefining the ideas I thought were repressing us.
+And because I’d been taught (like most of us have) that I’d best shut up, I did not do that, and I wrote it hard, raw, upfront, redefining the ideas I thought were repressing us.
 Its out now.